 Our Parish is committed to providing updated information and appropriate training to all involved.
 We conducted our first Child Safe Weekend on 3/4 March 2018 and are committed to undertaking this yearly.
-The 2019 weekend is 7 / 8 September and will focus on ‘A Safe Home for all our Hearts’.
+The 2022 weekend was 10/11 September and parishioners committed again to our Safeguarding Children and Young People Code of Conduct.

 The Professional Standards Unit launched the Safeguarding Essentials online training module for clergy, staff and volunteers in September 2022.

 The Safeguarding Essentials online training is a 30-minute training module for clergy, staff and volunteers within the Catholic Archdiocese of Melbourne (CAM).

 The purpose of this training is to provide our clergy, staff and volunteers with: